 When the plant gets too much direct sun, the leaves will begin to turn yellow.
 If the problem persists, they may go a pale color and lose the vibrance of their variegation.
+You may even see the vines not producing leaves at all.
 You’ll see this on the leaves facing the direct sunlight, while others shielded from the sun will retain their color.

 In intense direct sunlight, the leaves can burn.
 They turn a pale yellow color due to the lack of chlorophyll as a result of this exposure.
 Left for too long with no green leaves, the plant cannot photosynthesize to produce the energy necessary for survival.

 If your pothos is receiving too much sunlight, simply move it away from the sun.
 Be careful not to move it to a spot with very low light, as it will not respond to the extreme change in conditions well.
 Pick an area with moderate indirect light or cover the window with a sheer curtain to protect the leaves from sunburn.